rahulmanuwas/voting-contract/README.md

 ## Credits

 The credits for this code go to [maheshmurthy](https://gist.github.com/maheshmurthy).
-I've merely created a wrapper to get people started.
-# voting-contract